OpenNebula/docs/source/deployment/references/onedb.rst

 onedb sqlite2mysql
 ==================

-This command migrates from a SQLite database to a MySQL database.
+This command migrates from an SQLite database to a MySQL database.
 The procedure to follow is:

 * Stop OpenNebula
 * Change the DB directive in ``/etc/one/oned.conf`` to use MySQL instead of SQLite